 6. The Floating Christmas Market in Vilshofen an der Donau

 The residents of the small village of Vilshofen an der Donau near Passau, Germany, are very proud of their floating Christmas market where the stalls are not only set up along the illuminated river bank, but also on the ship Stadt Linz.

 Other attractions include the nine-metre-high mulled wine Christmas pyramid, what is probably the world's largest wooden crib and a magnificent Christmas tree decorated with about 4,000 lights and 1,500 baubles.
 Treat yourself to Lower Bavarian specialities while enjoying the romantic flair along the promenade.

-You can stroll through Vilshofen Christmas market from 26th November to 12th December 2021, every Friday to Sunday.
-Please check the coronavirus regulations for events in Bavaria before visiting to know whether you will need to show proof of vaccination, recovery or a negative test result.
+You can stroll through Vilshofen Christmas market from 25th November to 11th December 2022, every Friday to Sunday.
+Please check the coronavirus regulations for events in Bavaria before visiting.

 Incidentally, should you happen to be in the region anyway, you could also make a detour to Passau where you will also find some wonderful Christmas markets.

 The picturesque villages in French Alsace are beautiful, whatever the season.
 But they step up their charm offensive in the run-up to Christmas by setting up their Christmas markets between historical half-timbered houses, thus making the villages look as though they came straight out of a Christmas fairy tale.